m1nl/icepi-zero-minimig/README.md

 * optionally place minimig.bal, minimig.art & minimig.cop files on the root of your SD card for a nice bootup animation
 * enjoy minimig! :)

+### Installing from binary release for FleaFPGA Ohm

+* download latest release from GitHub
+* copy `832OSDU0.bin` file to root directory of your SD card
+* refer to original instructions in the [FleaFPGA-JTAG flasher repository](https://github.com/XarkLabs/FleaFPGA-JTAG) on how to flash bitstream

-### Building minimig-mist from sources for IcePi Zero
+### Building minimig-mist from sources

 * checkout the source
 * download / install [Lattice Diamond](https://www.latticesemi.com/en/Products/DesignSoftwareAndIP/FPGAandLDS/LatticeDiamond)